coderarjob/coderarjob.github.io/_posts/rust/2022-12-23-Array-and-Slices-2.md

 ---
 layout: post
 title: Rust - Arrays and Slices - Part 2
-catagories: rust
+categories: rust
 ---

-Continutation from previous notes on arrays and slices in Rust.
+Continuation from previous notes on arrays and slices in Rust.

 ### Rust By Examples/Arrays and Slices:

-__Arays:__
+__Arrays:__
 An array is a collection of objects of the same type T, stored in contiguous memory.

 Arrays are created using brackets `[]`, and their length, which is known at compile time, is part of